novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-95.md

 I never imagined he would bring up the MP3 player today.

-I thought he would hold back until it sold a lot.
+I thought he would hold back until it sold a lot, and use it as leverage in negotiation.

 ‘He seems to know it’s more foolish to do that.’